-Summarizing the results from the first set of experiments, we can derive the following conclusions.
-The examined pattern discovery technique allows the discovery of a rich variety of parameterized and non-parameterized patterns.
+Summarizing the results from the first set of experiments, we can derive the following conclusions: The examined pattern discovery technique allows the discovery of a rich variety of parameterized and nonparameterized patterns.
 The discovery of the patterns is quite expensive, with respect to the time spent by AC.
 Moreover, the complexity of selecting and combining patterns is also high.
-Our experimental results showed that in the case of MIDP, the most useful patterns out of $P{param}$ are the non-parameterized ones and the ones that contain 1

-&lt;sup>4i.e. according to the way that we assess the contribution of patterns in the heuristics.

-(a) Percentage of bytecode size reduction per MIDP package.

-MIDP Package Parameterized Non- parameterized Parameterized patterns with 1 wildcard Parameterized patterns with 2 wildcards Parameterized patterns with 3 wildcards Parameterized patterns with 4 wildcards java.io 2126.65 487.64 131.21 11.73 3.64 0.18 java.lang 12731.71 4122.76 139.11 39.34 16.84 1.19 javax.microedition.io 119.94 22.24 18.47 1.05 0.07 0.07 javax.microedition.media 0.27 0.18 0.05 0.01 0.01 0.01 javax.microedition.midlet 0.12 0.02 0.02 0.02 0.02 0.02 javax.microedition.pki 0.01 0.01 0.01 0.01 0.01 0.01 and 2 wildcards.
-However, this may not be the case in other Java applications, where patterns with more than 2 wildcards may also prove useful.
-Based on these remarks, a good strategy for balancing the tradeoff between the time spent for discovering/combining patterns and the resulted bytecode size reduction is to apply the technique in an incremental manner.
+Our experimental results showed that in the case of MIDP, the most useful patterns out of P{param} are the nonparameterized ones and the ones that contain one and two wildcards.
+However, this may not be the case in other Java applications, where patterns with more than two wildcards may also prove useful.
+Based on these remarks, a good strategy for balancing the trade-off between the time spent for discovering/combining patterns and the resulting bytecode size reduction is to apply the technique in an incremental manner.
 For a given bytecode, instead of using AC for constructing a large set of patterns, containing many wildcards, AC can be customized to construct a smaller set of patterns, containing few wildcards.
-Starting from this smaller set of patterns, the technique may be used at a later time, if necessary, to discover patterns that contain more wildcards, towards further improving the bytecode size reduction.
+Starting from this smaller set of patterns, the technique may be used at a later time, if necessary, to discover patterns that contain more wildcards, toward further improving the bytecode size reduction.

-Fig. 4.
-Experimental results from the application of the second heuristic in $P{param}$ , $P{non-param}$ , $P{1w}$ , $P{2w}$ , $P{3w}$ and $P{4w}$ .
+Fig. 6.
+Experimental results from the application of the second heuristic in P{param} , $P{non-param}$, P{1-2w} , P{1-3w} , P{1-4w} , and P{4w} . (a) Percentage of bytecode size reduction per MIDP package. (b) Time to combine patterns per MIDP package (sec).